First Resolution of Microlensed Images of a Binary-Lens Event: Observations and Data Reduction

 \section{Observations and Data Reduction}

 ASASSN-22av was discovered as a microlensing event candidate\footnote{\url{https://www.astronomy.ohio-state.edu/asassn/transients.html}} on UT 2022-01-19.10 by the All-Sky Automatic Survey for Supernovae \citep[ASAS-SN;][]{Shappee2014}.
-Its Gaia DR3 \citep{GaiaDR3} \texttt{source\_id} is 5887701839850363776 and coordinates are $(\alpha ,\delta)_{\rm J2000} = (15^{\rm h} 01^{\rm m} 00.66^{\rm s}, -54\arcdeg 23\arcmin 59.96\arcsec)$, corresponding to Galactic coordinates $(l, b)_{\rm J2000} = (321.14522\deg, 3.82467\deg)$.
-Following its discovery, we modeled the real-time ASAS-SN light curve\footnote{\url{https://asas-sn.osu.edu}} \citep{asassn_v1} and found that it was consistent with a point-source point-lens (PSPL; \citealt{Paczynski1986}) model reaching a peak magnification of $A_{\rm peak}\sim20$--$30$ around UT 2022-01-20.
-Its baseline is at $K_s=9.27\pm0.02$ (2MASS ID: J15010066$-$5423599) and $G=13.82$, and the magnified brightness was well above the limit for conducting on-axis GRAVITY observations with Multi-Application Curvature Adaptive Optics (MACAO).
+Its Gaia DR3 \citep{GaiaDR3} \texttt{source\_id} is 5887701839850363776 and coordinates are $(\alpha ,\delta)_{\rm J2000} = (15^{\rm h} 01^{\rm m} 00.66^{\rm s}, -54\arcdeg 23\arcmin 59.96\arcsec)$, corresponding to Galactic coordinates $(l, b)_{\rm J2000} = (321.\deg14522, 3.\deg82467)$.
+Following its discovery, we modeled the real-time ASAS-SN light curve\footnote{\url{https://asas-sn.osu.edu}} \citep{asassn_v1} and found that it was consistent with a point-source point-lens (PSPL; \citealt{Paczynski1986}) model, reaching a peak magnification of $A_{\rm peak}\sim20$--$30$ around UT 2022 January 20.
+Its baseline is at $K_s=9.27\pm0.02$ (Two Micron All Sky Survey or 2MASS ID: J15010066$-$5423599) and $G=13.82$, and the magnified brightness was well above the limit for conducting on-axis GRAVITY observations with Multi-Application Curvature Adaptive Optics (MACAO).